google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/resource-loading.md

 ### TL;DR {: .hide-from-toc }
 - Use the Network panel to record and analyze network activity.
 - View load information in aggregate or for individual resources.
-- Filter and sort how resources are dispalyed.
+- Filter and sort how resources are displayed.
 - Save, copy, and clear network recordings.
 - Customize the Network panel to your needs.